 3. Big Jim’s River Run

 I think I went on the River Run at least five times.
 It’s 320 feet of drifting along in an inner tube punctuated with wild and wet slides.
-Hubs and I took turns watching the kids and going on this ride.
+Hubby and I took turns watching the kids and going on this ride.
 We did this a little later in the afternoon and there was virtually no line up.
 This one was tons of fun!
 (Sorry no pics of this one, my GoPro battery died.)

 4. The Hot Tub